Remember to scroll for more!

 The Duke of York

-The Duke of York is the second son and the third child of The Queen and The Duke of Edinburgh.
+The Duke of York is the second son and the third child of The Queen and Prince Philip, Duke of Edinburgh.

 Prince Andrew was initially educated by a governess.
 At age 8, he went to Heatherdown preparatory School.
 When he turned 13, Andrew continued his studies at Gordonstoun like his elder brother and his father.
 After leaving Gordonstoun, the Prince pursued a naval career in 1979.
 He became a qualified helicopter pilot and fought in the Falklands War.
 Andrew sailed in HMS INVINCIBLE as part of the Task Force that went to the South Atlantic to regain the Falkland Islands.